makina-maps/makina-maps/README.md

 ## Development

-The NGINX cache can bu disabled using:
+The NGINX cache can be disabled using:
 ```
 NGINX_DISABLE_CACHE=1 docker-compose up
 ```